PAkhilaa/ai-school-redesign/README.md

 https://github.com/PAkhilaa/ai-school-redesign

 ## Future Improvements
-- Add testimonials and social proof section.
+Add testimonials and social proof to increase trust.
-- Improve animations and interactions.
+Enhance animations and interactions for a richer experience.
-- Enhance mobile responsiveness further.
+Improve mobile responsiveness further.
+Implement interactive product previews for each AI tool.